denizguner/Schellings/README.md

 ## Usage

-The simulation can be ran in one of two modes, "animation", which creates an animation of the progression of the model board over time for a given threshold parameter, and "plot", which creates a plot of mean satisfaction ratios in the long term for different threshold parameters.
+The simulation can be ran in one of two modes, "animate", which creates an animation of the progression of the model board over time for a given threshold parameter, and "plot", which creates a plot of mean satisfaction ratios in the long term for different threshold parameters.

 run the file with the command: